 Need back to school lunch inspiration?
 You’ll love these easy bento lunch ideas for kids!
 These DIY Lunchables bento boxes are a fun and nutritious back to school lunch idea.

-I first shared this lunch idea back in 2013.
+I first shared this back to school lunch idea back in 2013.
 Since these DIY lunchables are still a hit at my house, I thought I would re-share them.
 (Just in case you missed them back in 2013.)
-We go back to school IN JUST 2 WEEKS!
 Are you ready for the new school year?
 It can be difficult coming up new lunchbox ideas that the kids won’t get bored with.
 Maybe this fun bento for kids will help.

 I have made a lot of school lunches throughout the years and there are two important things that I have learned – keep it fun and offer lots of variety.
 Doing these two things will ensure that kids will not only eat, but will enjoy their lunch.
 Variety is important, especially if you have picky eaters.
 With one of my daughters the list of dislikes seemed to change daily, so I never knew if she loved PB&J or hated it.
 Packing a bento lunch for kids is one of the simplest ways to keep lunchtime fun and offer variety.

 Need more school lunch inspiration?
 Get these Back to School Lunch Ideas + Printable Lunchbox Notes!

 The beauty of a this lunch is that it’s healthier than the pre-made box kind, and offers the flexibility that you need for picky eaters.
 To keep it fun I cut the meat, cheese, and cucumber into flower shapes with a small flower shaped cutter.
 If you don’t have silicone baking cups, the paper baking cups will work just fine.

 whole grain crackers

 thick sliced deli meat (I used a combo of bologna and chicken.)

 sliced cheese (I used a combo of Cheddar and Provolone.)